Counseling Wellness Services

-"Two years prior to visiting the MSU Counseling and Assessment Center my sister, who was my best friend, died in a car accident- and with the added stress of my school workload, job, and health problems I was sinking deeper and deeper went into depression.
+"Two years prior to visiting the Murray State Counseling and Assessment Center my sister, who was my best friend, died in a car accident- and with the added stress of my school workload, job, and health problems I was sinking deeper and deeper went into depression.
 Talking to them about the stress and grief I battled with allowed me to release the pain I had been bottling up inside.
 I finally began to heal and find new ways to channel my feelings.
 What I liked most about their approach was how the therapy was tailored specifically towards me as an individual; the sessions felt more personal and less clinical than what I had expected.
 They always went the extra mile to ensure my discretion and comfort at all times.
 After going to counseling I have noticed a tremendous difference in my emotional state and continue to hold a positive outlook on life."
-Anonymous Student

 Who Will Be My Counselor?

 Our counselors are graduate student counselors–in–training through Murray State's

 Clinical Mental Health Counseling Program.
 They are in their practicum and internship

 phases of their training program and are closely supervised by a Licensed Professional

 Clinical Counselor and Murray State Counselor Education faculty.

 Thoughts from Our Former Graduate Student Counselors